DanRoscigno/valetesting/docs/en/administration/user_privs/User_privilege.md

 You can set the property of a user using [ALTER USER](../../sql-reference/sql-statements/account-management/ALTER_USER.md).

 The following example sets the maximum number of connections for user `jack` to `1000`.
-User identities that have the same user name share the same property.
+User identities that have the same username share the same property.

-Therefore, you only need to set the property for `jack` and this setting takes effect for all the user identities with the user name `jack`.
+Therefore, you only need to set the property for `jack` and this setting takes effect for all the user identities with the username `jack`.

 ```SQL
 ALTER USER 'jack' SET PROPERTIES ("max_user_connections" = "1000");